sprout-laravel/docs/installation.md

 php artisan vendor:publish --provider="Sprout\SproutServiceProvider"
 ```

+> [!WARNING]
+> If you do not have auto-discovery enabled,
+> or are using a cached list of service providers, Laravel won't know about the service provider.

 ## Next Steps

 Now that you have Sprout installed, and the config files published, you can start configuring and implementing Sprout.